-The Air Max 2090 comes in a nylon base upper, with mesh on the tongue and heel, and a transparent plastic mesh on top.
+The Air Max 2090 comes in a nylon base upper similar to the adidas Avryn, with mesh on the tongue and heel, and a transparent plastic mesh on top.
 Whilst in photos this covering looks similar to a ripstop material, you can see the holes in the mesh when you have the shoe in the hand, which does make the model very breathable,but also sadly means it is not waterproof.
 As previously mentioned, the sneaker takes inspiration from the Air Max 90, and you can see this

 influence on the upper, as the 2090 features a similar leather mudguard on both the medial and lateral sides and a similar TPU accent on the heel of the sneaker.
 Other details worth mentioning are the synthetic overlays around the tongue and laces to give the sneaker some durability, and reflective 3M accents on both the pull tab and the shoe’s eye stays, which will flash depending on their proximity to a light source.
 The upper easily molds on your foot for maximum comfort and breathability, making them an excellent shoe gym or casual wear.